Another Word For AS_GOOD_AS_NEW

 tap

-Noun : A tapering cylindrical pin or peg used to stop the vent in a cask.
+Noun : A conical peg or pin used to close and open the hole or vent in a container.

 tapped